Blog

 So you see, we need a fast, highly reliable, always available, data-flashing custom engine.
 What hides inside the high-frequency trading infrastructure that makes it so unique?

-within FPGA architectures are critical.
+On-the-go risk checks within FPGA architectures are critical.
 Using preprogrammed logic blocks, these systems evaluate trade sizes, portfolio limits, and market exposure in real-time without delaying order execution.
 This ensures regulatory compliance and safeguards against excessive losses.

-To achieve nanosecond-level latency, modern systems optimize data paths using pipelined designs in FPGAs, where each stage handles specific computational tasks without waiting for others.
+To achieve nanosecond-level latency, modern high-frequency systems optimize data paths using pipelined designs in FPGAs, where each stage handles specific computational tasks without waiting for others.
 For instance, in one implementation, pipelined operations calculate correlation matrices and eigenvalues (eigenvalues are used to identify correlations or patterns in financial data) for portfolio analysis.

-Once computations identify opportunities, execution strategies like arbitrage or momentum trading are executed.
-These strategies, programmed directly into FPGA logic, can be pre-tested against historical data to minimize execution risk while ensuring ultrafast order placements.
+These strategies, programmed directly into FPGA logic, can be pre-tested against historical data to minimize execution risk while ensuring ultra-fast order placements.

 All trading will be HFT… sooner or later

 We believe that such powerful infrastructures aren’t for “chosen ones.”
-Even solo traders are powering their strategies with HFT techniques, and it’s because technical and algorithmic creativity still leaves plenty of space for investigations and inventions.
-We’ll be glad if you invite Dysnix to participate in your HFT story.
+Even solo traders are leveraging their strategies with HFT techniques, and it’s because technical and algorithmic creativity still leaves plenty of room for investigation and invention.

 Olha Diachuk